 And of course, the last (and arguably the most important step) is to legally document your choice of guardians so there’s no question as to who you want to raise your kids if something happens to you!

 Want to learn more about important considerations for parents with minor children?
-Then request our Parent’s Peace of Mind Guide.
+Then request our Children's Safeguard Planning Guide.

 To ensure you legally get the documentation you need for naming guardians for your kids—or if you’d further like to create a comprehensive estate plan that will ensure your children, assets and wishes are protected something the unexpected happen to you, please give me, your neighborhood Cary estate planning law firm a call at (919) 443-3035 to schedule a Vision Meeting.